Jungle Drums: Plot

 Deep in the African jungle, a tribe of aboriginal warriors are having a celebration.
-Their leader is a tall man in a white cloak.
-Secretly, he's a Nazi commander, and the tribe's sacred temple is actually an underground Nazi outpost.
-The Nazis eagerly await the arrival of an American convoy with information about an Allied attack.
+Their leader is secretly a Nazi commander, and the tribe's temple is actually an underground Nazi outpost.
+The Nazis await the arrival of an American convoy with information about an Allied attack.
 When a military plane flies overhead, the Nazis shoot it down.
 The commander sends the warriors to search for survivors.

-At the wreck site, the mortally wounded Lieutenant hands his secret documents to the crew's only survivor, Lois Lane.
-He tells her to destroy the documents, and then he dies.
-Lois is caught by the natives and tied up, but she frees herself, then runs into the jungle and avoids capture long enough to hide the documents under a rock.
-She is then captured and brought back to the temple for interrogation where she is tied to a chair.
-When she refuses to talk, the commander orders the warriors to burn her at the stake.
+At the wreck site, a mortally wounded Lieutenant hands his secret documents to the crew's only survivor, Lois Lane.
+He tells her to destroy the documents, but she is immediately caught by the natives.
+She frees herself, then runs into the jungle and hides the documents under a rock.
+She is captured and brought back to the temple.
+When she refuses to tell the location of the papers, the commander orders the warriors to burn her at the stake.

-Meanwhile, Clark Kent and another pilot are flying out to meet with Lois's convoy.
-They spot the wrecked plane not far from the aboriginal village.
+Meanwhile, Clark Kent and another pilot fly out to meet Lois's convoy.
+They spot the wrecked plane near the aboriginal village.
 Clark parachutes down to investigate.
 Once on the ground, he changes into Superman.
-He flies to the village.
-Lois is already being burned at the stake with the commander watching her.
-Just then, one of the warriors approaches the commander and gives him the documents Lois hid in the woods.
-Overjoyed with success, the commander has his men radio headquarters and send the Nazi U-boats to attack the Allied fleet.
+Lois is being burned at the stake with the commander watching her, and a warrior recovers the documents Lois hid.
+The commander has his men radio headquarters and send Nazi U-boats to attack the Allied fleet.

 Superman arrives and saves Lois from burning to death.
 When the warriors see a man who can walk through fire, they run in terror.
-The Nazi soldiers futilely fight back against Superman.
-Meanwhile, Lois takes a spare white cloak and sneaks in to use the radio.
-The commander catches her but before he can do anything to stop her, Superman comes to her rescue.
+The Nazi soldiers fight back against Superman.
+Lois takes a white cloak from a Nazi killed in the fight and sneaks in to use the radio.
+The commander catches her, but Superman comes to her rescue.
 She sends a message to the American headquarters, warning them about the Nazi subs.

-Out at sea, the Nazi subs prepare to decimate the Allied fleet.
-Before they can attack, they are bombed by a squadron of Allied B-26 bombers sent in response to Lois' warnings.
+Before they can attack, the Nazi subs are bombed by a squadron of Allied B-26 bombers sent in response to Lois' warnings.
 The subs are destroyed, and the Allied fleet is saved.

-Meanwhile, in Berlin during a thunderstorm, Adolf Hitler listens to a newsflash about the defeat of his U-boat force.
-Angered, he flips a switch on the radio and hangs his head in frustration as the tune Praise the Lord and Pass the Ammunition is heard.
+In Berlin, Adolf Hitler listens to a newsflash about the defeat of the U-boat force.
+Angered, he changes the radio station to the tune "Praise the Lord and Pass the Ammunition".